gscalzo/gscalzo.github.io/content/blog/antescher-how-ant-attack-works.md

   title="The city of Antescher, rendered from the original 16KB map data, rotatable through four views" caption="Rotating does not transform a single coordinate.
 It changes the order the same array is walked in.
 That is the whole trick, and you are watching it happen." >}}

+## Writing a game with no assembler

+That first sentence deserves unpacking, because it describes a way of working that has essentially vanished.

+Today you write code, and a chain of programs turns it into something the machine executes.
+A compiler or assembler converts your text into instruction bytes.
+A linker decides where everything lands in memory and fills in the addresses.
+You never see a byte, and you never care what address anything is at.

+White had none of that.
+He did all three jobs himself, with a pen.

+{{< antescher src="toolchain" height="239" wide="true"
+  title="Diagram: paper, hand assembly, hex bytes, EPROM emulator, Spectrum, and back to paper when there is a bug" caption="The whole toolchain.
+The loop at the bottom is the expensive part." >}}

+### What "mnemonics" means

+A Z80 processor executes numbers.
+The number `0x7E` tells it "load the accumulator with the byte at the address in HL".
+Nobody can write a game in numbers, so you write `LD A,(HL)` instead — a *mnemonic*, a human-readable name for one instruction.
+There is a one-to-one mapping between the two, and it fills a table at the back of the Z80 manual.

+An assembler is, at heart, that lookup performed by a machine.
+White did the lookup by eye, from the table, and wrote the resulting hex in a column down the side of the page.

+{{< antescher src="hand-assembly" height="542"
+  title="A worked example: eight Z80 instructions with their addresses, their hex bytes, and what each one does" caption="Eight instructions.
+Every byte in the second column was looked up or worked out by hand." >}}

+### The bit that actually hurts

+Opcodes are only a lookup, and lookups are tedious rather than hard.
+The addresses are the hard part.

+Look at the two highlighted rows above.
+A `JR` — jump relative — doesn't store the address you want to reach.
+It stores the *distance* to it, as a signed byte, counted from the instruction after the jump.
+To write those two bytes you have to know exactly how long every instruction between here and there is, add them up, and get the sign right. `0x28 0x04` means "if zero, skip forward four bytes". `0x18 0xF7` means "go back nine".

+Get one wrong and the machine jumps into the middle of an instruction, starts reading operands as opcodes, and dies — with no error message, no stack trace, and no way to know which of your 4,096 bytes was the bad one.

+Now add the thing that makes it genuinely brutal: insert one instruction anywhere, and every address after it moves.

+{{< antescher src="address-shift" height="374"
+  title="Two layouts compared: routines packed tight, where inserting one instruction shifts every later address, versus routines parked on round boundaries with slack between them" caption="The same edit, made twice.
+This is the entire reason for the padding." >}}

+That is the problem he solved by parking each routine at a round address and leaving a gap after it.
+Give yourself slack and an edit stays local.
+It costs a few hundred wasted bytes and buys back the ability to change your mind — and it is still visible in the binary today, which is how we can tell how the game was built.
+[More on that below](#the-hand-assembly-fingerprint).

+### And the "EPROM emulator"

+A Spectrum loads programs from cassette tape, which takes several minutes and means a rebuild is a coffee break.
+An EPROM emulator sidesteps that: it is a box of RAM that plugs into a machine and pretends to be a memory chip, so you can load code into it directly and the computer runs it as though it had always been there.
+Type the bytes in, hit run, watch it crash, edit the paper, type it again.

+So "typed the hex into an EEPROM emulator" means keying in four thousand pairs of hexadecimal digits, by hand, and doing it again after every change.

+With that in mind, everything in the rest of this post reads differently.
+The tricks below aren't cleverness for its own sake.
+Every one of them is a man buying back time and space from a process that charged him for both.

 ## A bit of history

 <div style="display:flex;gap:12px;flex-wrap:wrap;align-items:flex-start;margin:1.6rem 0 0.5rem">